fatehr15/ai-assisted-webpages/README.md

 ### 📘 ALDDS Project Presentation Page

 This second web page served as a digital presentation of my academic project on Algorithms and Dynamic Data Structures (ALDDS).
-It included sections for summaries, diagrams, downloadable code samples, and explanations—like a mini online portfolio.
+It included sections for summaries, diagrams, downloadable code samples, and explanations like a mini online portfolio.

 🔗 [**View ALDDS Project Presentation Page**](https://alsd-s2-project.netlify.app)